QuantEcon/lecture-python-advanced.myst/_sources/knowing_forecasts_of_others.md

 That finding emerged from a line of research about  Townsend's model that   built on {cite}`PCL` and that  culminated in {cite}`Pearlman_Sargent2005` .

-Rather than directly deploying the {cite}`PCL` machinery here, we shall instead implement the following  sneaky **guess-and-verify** tactic.
+Rather than directly deploying the {cite}`PCL` machinery here, we shall instead implement a  sneaky **guess-and-verify** tactic.

 * We first compute a pooling equilibrium and represent it as an instance of  a linear  state-space system provided by